dychosenone/CCAPDEV-Bakery-Webapp/readme.md

     git clone https://github.com/dychosenone/g12_phase_2.git
 Step 2: Run `npm install` to install all required packages.
-Step 3: Configure your MongoDB Database (Optional)
+Step 3: Configure your MongoDB Database.
-The current clone is already connected to the MongoDB atlas database.
+The current clone is connected to an environment variable.
 To connect your own local database, see Section 2a.)
 Step 4: run `npm start`

 The initial console output should be